ASoleimaniB/BERT_FEVER/README.md

 # BERT for Evidence Retrieval and Claim Verification

 ## This is a repository for the code we used in "BERT for Evidence Retrieval and Claim Verification".
-The paper has been published in ECIR: https://link.springer.com/chapter/10.1007/978-3-030-45442-5_45
+The paper has been published in ECIR2020: https://link.springer.com/chapter/10.1007/978-3-030-45442-5_45

-This repository is still updating.
-Meanwhile, I've added the hyperparameters.

 The original Fever dataset repository: https://github.com/sheffieldnlp/fever-naacl-2018 UKP-Athene repository that we used for document retrieval: https://github.com/UKPLab/fever-2018-team-athene